For You, Dear Anything

-ACT ONE is a modern take on the sounds from the darkest speakeasies.
-It is the introduction to Siegel's emotional exploits played out through the setting of prohibition.
-You can hear Cole Porter rise from the dead, see flappers messily apply lipstick and raise your glasses to the end of the saloon era, all in 15 minutes.
-Spill a cocktail on the piano and kick the bench out from under the piano player.
-Give a toast to the death one hundred years past in fashionable heartbreak and drunken rebellion.
+ACT ONE is a modern take on the sounds from the darkest speakeasies of the 1920s.
+It's the introduction to Siegel's emotional exploits played out through the setting of prohibition.
+Hear Cole Porter rise from the dead, spill a cocktail on the piano and toast to the death of one hundred years past in fashionable heartbreak and drunken rebellion.

 ACT TWO opens the curtain in the 1980s.
-Pop in the cassette and blare it out the station wagon windows after getting dumped at Prom.
-The floral print couch where your girlfriend teased you more than she teased her hair is just an empty place where your stereo contributes to your hearing loss without her and the neon windbreaker isn't worth giving back.
+Pop in the cassette and blare it out the station wagon window after getting dumped at prom.
+Crash on the floral print couch where your girlfriend teased you more than she teased her hair.
+The neon windbreaker isn't worth getting back.

 by Ben Wendt, Ope!
 Radio